Is it DRS?

 Spin and maintain treadle pace, then draft faster.
 If the wheel sucks all the yarn into the orifice faster than it can insert twist to make a competent yarn, it is not DRS.
 If you get slack, it is likely DRS.
 A DRS wheel will insert the same twist all the time, so the grist must be adapted to the twist setting on the wheel.
 If you can spin thick or thin, without changing whorls, it is not DRS.
 Thin yarns need a lot more twist than thick yarns.
 Woolen yarns need more twist than worsted yarns of the same grist to have the same strength.

-The deal is that I spin my spinning bobbin at something over 3,000 rpm, and my flier at something over 100 rpm, and that is good because fliers have much more wind resistance.
+The deal is that I spin my spinning bobbin at something over 3,000 rpm, and my flier at about over 2,845 rpm, and that is good because fliers have much more wind resistance so this system spins them slower.
 Spinning bobbin lead is much faster than spinning flier lead.
 With “yarn lock” systems (e.g., Scotch Tension, or Double Drive systems with slippage), you end up spinning your flier as fast as your bobbin most of the time, so you put a lot of effort into overcoming the wind resistance of your flier most of the time.
 I see trying to spin a flier at 3,000 rpm as being a lot of work, I am lazy, I do not work that hard.
 I do a little math, and save myself a lot of work.